djolosc/djolosc/README.md

 ### I'm Djordje, nice to meet you!  :smiley:

 I'm a Full-stack Developer from Belgrade, Serbia, with a focus on the JavaScript ecosystem.
-Outside of programming I'm a runner, love boardgames and enjoying a healthy lifestyle :seedling:
+Outside of programming I'm a runner, love boardgames and enjoying a healthy lifestyle :relaxed:

 **What I'm doing now**